 This tangy, slightly sweet, and salty condiment is the go-to dipping sauce for fried potatoes and burgers.
 Today’s ketchup bottles have high fructose corn syrup, lifeless vinegar, and a slew of additional chemicals you’re unlikely to find in your pantry.
 But ketchup wasn’t always like this.
 It used to be a home-cooked meal that was readily prepared and stored.

 In a bowl, combine the tomato paste, brine from a previous fermentation, apple cider vinegar, honey, salt, and spices to produce the ketchup.
-This ketchup is delicious on its own, but I think that fermenting it for a few days improves it significantly.
+This ketchup tastes delicious on its own, but I think that fermenting it for a few days improves it significantly.

 Fill a quart jar halfway with the mixture and cover loosely with a lid.
 If you have a fermentation airlock jar, feel free to use it, but this is a relatively short and easy ferment.

 Allow 3-4 days in a dark and quiet part of your kitchen before storing it in the refrigerator.
-You can transfer it into a pint jar and fill it to the very top.
+You might transfer it into a pint jar and fill it to the very top.
 You can, however, leave it in the quart jar if you like.

 As you can see from the above lists, there are many fermented foods that you can try.
 All while being healthy and delicious!
 Have you tried any of the foods below?
 Let me know your experience and how it tasted.